Do employee perks actually work or is it all a fad?

 The differences between perks and benefits?

-Benefits traditionally refer to a set of non-wage, compensational awards, often legally protected, tied to an employee's contract.
+Benefits traditionally refer to a set of non-wage, compensational awards.
+And they can play a key role in rewarding your people fairly.
+They're often legally protected, and tied to an employee's contract.
 These can include the likes of:

 - Holiday entitlement